MicrosoftDocs/m365copilot-docs/docs/build-or-extend.md

 :::image type="content" source="assets/images/build-or-extend.png" alt-text="A diagram that shows a summary of Build copilots or extend Microsoft Copilot.
 Read the article on this page for the details." lightbox="assets/images/build-or-extend.png" :::

-This decision guide will help you explore your options and considerations.
+This decision guide helps you explore your options and considerations.

 ## Extending Microsoft Copilot